F5Networks/f5-ci-docs/docs/troubleshooting/kubernetes.rst

         HC Outgoing Multicast Packets   91.6K
         HC Outgoing Broadcast Packets   92.7K

 #.
-View the MAC address entries.
+In a TMOS shell, view the MAC address entries for the OSE tunnel.
 This will show the mac address and IP addresses of all of the OpenShift endpoints.

    ::